Make this: Walnut-crusted roasted lamb rack

 Method

-- In a large bowl, combine bread crumbs, garlic, rosemary, 1 tsp salt and ¼ tsp pepper.
-Toss in 2 tbsp olive oil to moisten mixture.
+2. In a large bowl, combine bread crumbs, garlic, rosemary, 1 tsp salt and ¼ tsp pepper.
+Toss in 2 Tbsp olive oil to moisten mixture.
 Set aside.

-- Season the rack all over with remaining 1 tsp salt and 1 tsp pepper.
-In a large, heavy oven-proof skillet, heat remaining 2 tbsp olive oil over high.
+3. Season the rack all over with remaining 1 tsp salt and 1 tsp pepper.
+In a large, heavy oven-proof skillet, heat remaining 2 Tbsp olive oil over high heat.

-- Sear rack of lamb for 1 to 2 minutes on all sides.
+4. Sear the rack of lamb for 1 to 2 minutes on all sides.
 Set aside for a few minutes.
 Brush rack of lamb with mustard.
 Roll in bread crumb mixture

-until evenly coated.
-(NOTE: Cover the ends of the bones with foil to prevent charring.) - Arrange the rack bone side down in the skillet.
+5. Arrange the rack bone-side down in the skillet.
 Roast the lamb in preheated oven for 12 to 18 minutes, depending on the degree of doneness you want.

-- With a meat thermometer, take a reading in the center of the meat after 10 to 12 minutes and remove the meat, or let it cook longer, to your taste.* Let it rest for 5 to 7 minutes, loosely covered, before carving between the ribs.
+6. With a meat thermometer, take a reading in the centre of the meat after 10 to 12 minutes and remove the meat, or let it cook longer, to your taste.* Let it rest for 5 to 7 minutes, loosely covered, before carving between the ribs.